 And she . . . she had never found him to be too hard of a riddle to unwrap, even when he would bid himself shrouded and concealed from every eye about him.

 "Once, there was no risk," she let herself whisper, drawing the flat of the blade down his skin.

 "Once," he echoed, the word a far off thing.
 "Once . . . there was everything to risk."

 And he had done so, and lost.
 And now . . .

 Her next strike was gentler, and at the cut, long strands of his hair fluttered down to cover them both.
-The snow was bright around them, playing a counterpoint as the whiteness of them melted upon striking the black around them – of their shadows, of the inky pool of his cloak all around her.
+The snow was bright around them, playing a counterpoint to the black of his falling hair.
+The black of their shadows, of the inky pool of his cloak all around her.
 The blade in her hand became more careful once the bulk of his burden was gone; the violence in her veins ebbing as she sought to recreate the man before her as the one in her memory.

 He was leaning into her touch – whether that of her hands against him, or her steel; both were the same to him.
 Behind him, her body was his shadow, and she leaned closer still; remembering the curve of him where her mind would bid her not to.
 Skin on behalf of skin, and all . . .

 "Will you take it all, milady?" his words were only half in jest as her hands stayed, debating what to do next.